Know Your Rights- How Debt Collectors Could Be Breaking the Law

-In its 2013 annual report to Congress about debt collection complaints, the Consumer Financial Protection Bureau described collection complaints received by the Federal Trade Commission.
-In 2012, the FTC received 125,136 complaints about debt collectors — down from 144,451 in 2011.
-A complaint does not mean a law has been broken, and some complaints may be the result of overseas debt collection scammers who harass consumers.
+In its 2013 annual report to Congress, the Consumer Financial Protection Bureau (CFPB) highlighted complaint data collected by the Federal Trade Commission (FTC).
+During 2012, the FTC received 125,136 complaints about debt collectors, a decrease from 144,451 in 2011.

 Number of complaints: 37,543

-1. Trying to Collect More Than You Owe
+2. Trying to Collect More Than What’s Owed

 Number of complaints: 9,034